|Full Name||Kel Seliger|

 Kel Seliger is the Texas State Senator for District 31.

 He is serving as the chair of the Higher Education Committee.
-He also sits on the Business & Commerce, Education, Finance and the Natural Resources & Economic Development committees along with the Select Committee on Government Facilities.
+He also sits on the Education, Finance and Natural Resources and Economic Development committees.
 Seliger has served as vice chairman of the Senate Criminal Justice and International Relations and Trade committees.
 He is also been a member of the Joint Criminal Justice Legislative Oversight Committee.

 Seliger was first sworn in to the Texas Senate in 2004 following a special election and was reelected in 2008 to represent SD-31 for a second, four-year term.